tehaulp/medusa-plugin-resend/README.md

 ### Built-in Subscribers

-This plugin currently includes a built-in subscriber for the `auth.password_reset` event.
+This plugin currently includes 3 built-in subscribers for these events:
+- `auth.password_reset`
+- `invite.created`
+- `invite.resent`

-When this event is triggered, the plugin sends an email using the template:
+When these events are triggered, the plugin sends an email using the respective template:

 ```
 /src/templates/emails/auth-password-reset.hbs